 Don’t scrub your skin or use sponges, brushes, or other abrasive tools.
 Doing so can irritate your skin.

 Avoid harsh scrubs or astringents.
 These products can irritate your skin.

 If you shave your face, use an electric razor.

-Apply sunscreen with at least SPF 15 daily.
+Apply sunscreen with at least SPF 15 every day.
 Sun exposure can make rosacea symptoms worse.

-Choose skin care products and cosmetics that are nonirritating, oil-free, and fragrance-free.
+Choose skin care products and cosmetics that do not irritate the skin, and are oil-free and fragrance-free.

 It’s often hard to pinpoint the factors that cause rosacea flare-ups.
-Common triggers include weather extremes, sun exposure, alcoholic or hot beverages, spicy food, physical exertion, stress, illness, some skin products, and medications.
+Common triggers include weather extremes, sun exposure, alcoholic or hot beverages, spicy food, physical exertion, stress, illness, some skin products, and medicines.
 To prevent flare-ups, keep a list of things that seem to make your rosacea worse.
-Then try to avoid these triggers.
+Then try to avoid them.